davidvonthenen/proposals/2017_CLOUDNATIVE_KUBECON/JaegerOpenTracingPrometheus.md

 Operations

 **Please provide a title for your proposal?:**
-Why You Need to Think About A Monitoring, Instrumentation, and Tracing Stack NOW!
+Application Monitoring and Tracing in Microservice Hell

 **Please provide your abstract:**
-Everyone talks about Microservices and how they are the wave of the future.
-There are tons of examples out there on the internet and they look incredibly easy to deploy.
-Unfortunately, most of those examples never speak to how you are going to manage and support these services in production.
-What happens when these services stop working or worse yet when they just slow down?
-Which service instance(s) are the culprit?
-This session talks about how you can leverage Jaeger, OpenTracing, and Prometheus in order to give better visibility into your distributed nature of a Microservices architecture.
+Creating and deploying Microservices is easy.
+The real problem is how to manage and support these services out in the wild and in production.
+What happens when these services stop working or worse yet when they are running but running slowly?
+Which service instance is the culprit?
+This session talks about how you can leverage Jaeger, OpenTracing, and Prometheus in order to give better visibility into the distributed nature of a Microservice architecture in a Kubernetes environment.

 **Experience Level:**
 Intermediate

 **Benefits to the Ecosystem:**
-This presentation will discuss three key concepts of Instrumentation and Tracing Stack for Kubernetes and highlight Open Source Projects available that address these topics:
+This presentation will discuss key concepts of Instrumentation and Tracing Stack and highlight Open Source Projects available that address these topics:
-1) the value of instrumentation and how Prometheus can be used to monitor and measure Kubernetes and container infrastructure
+1) the value of instrumentation and how Prometheus can be used to monitor and measure a Kubernetes cluster
 2) what OpenTracing is and the benefits it provides
 3) how Jaeger can provide visibility into your applications and services